cinchrb/cinch-identify/README.md

 KreyNet.

 ### :username
 The username to use for authentication.
+Do not set this when using NickServ on a network that only supports identifying as the current nick (e.g. dancer-ircd.)

 ### :password
 The password to use for authentication